Meet the cast of 2020's Silent Witness series 23

 Who is Lucie Hudson?
 A woman who has just left the refuge to reunite with her girlfriend, who’s due to be released from prison.

 What else has Alexa Davies been in?
-She’s been playing Julie Mugford in White House Farm, and is also starring as Meg in Dead Pixels.
+She’s been playing Julie Mugford in White House Farm, and also starred as Meg in Dead Pixels.
 Previous shows have included Detectorists (playing Kate), Harlots (playing Betsey Fletcher), and Raised by Wolves (playing Aretha).

 Seraphina Beh plays Jade Brandyce